tkashi/bluebikes/README.md

 If you can see the Api Root page at http://127.0.0.1:8000/apis via any browser, you have completed installation!

 You can also access to the dashboard via http://127.0.0.1:8000/dashboards/.

+### API docs

+You can see the list of all the endpoints and their specifications at http://127.0.0.1:8000/docs/.

+You can also see the explanations of each endpoint at http://127.0.0.1:8000/apis.

 ## Running the tests